intel/AALSDK/valapps/readme.md

 In addition to using gtapp to run a test, one may choose instead to use runit.py to run a test from the tests.json file.
 This is useful in running a given test without having to type out all command line arguments by hand.
-For example, say a developer wants to run the gtreconfigure tests without haiving to specify the command line arguments necessar for the tests, he/she would use the following command:
+For example, say a developer wants to run the gtreconfigure tests without having to specify the command line arguments necessary for the tests, he/she would use the following command:

     >./runit.py -t gtreconfigure